Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is eToro?

-eToro is a trading platform that lets you trade stocks, exchange-traded funds (ETFs), cryptocurrencies, contracts for difference (CFDs), commodities and currencies.
+eToro is a trading platform in Ireland that lets you trade stocks, exchange-traded funds (ETFs), cryptocurrencies, contracts for difference (CFDs), commodities and currencies.
 Along with low-cost investing, eToro also offers the OpenBook trading platform, which lets users automatically copy and execute another investor’s trades.

 Is eToro good?

 We’d say so, yes. eToro has built a reputation as one of the most innovative and popular online investing platforms since its launch in 2007.
-It currently has over 10 million users worldwide and provides a range of low-cost investing services.
+It has over 10 million users worldwide and provides a range of low-cost investing services.

 eToro trading platform

-Main features of eToro’s trading platform include:
+The main features of eToro’s trading platform include:

 - Virtual portfolio.
 This is its demo account which lets you trade up to the value of $100,000 to practise without using real money.